radioation/SGDKRocks/05_menacer/READEME.md

 # Sega Menacer Light Gun
-So, I don't actually yave a Sega Menacer, they're a bit more expensive than I'm willing to pay on ebay.
-OTOH, I found [this](https://www.youtube.com/watch?v=a9mCa0__SPQ) video  on youtube
+So, I don't actually have a Sega Menacer, they're a bit more expensive than I'm willing to pay on ebay.
+OTOH, I found [this](https://www.youtube.com/watch?v=a9mCa0__SPQ) video  on YouTube.
+I was able to get a relatively cheap Radica Menacer and modify it to work with my Sega Genesis and SGDK.

-Things to keep in mind
+Things to keep in mind when using SGDK with the Menacer.
-* Brightness Matters
+* Brightness Matters.
+I thought something was wrong with my code initially because it was always returning -1 values.
+Changing the background color fixed this.
-* Guns aren't perfect.
+* Light guns aren't perfect.
 My Modified Radica has the left-most part of the screen at 84 and the right-most at 20.
+This needs to be handled in software.
+* The are some comments about calibration [here](http://gendev.spritesmind.net/forum/viewtopic.php?t=14&start=660)
+> So you have two things that any light gun game MUST do: first, convert the
+> counter values into a pixel; and second, have some kind of calibration screen.
+>  To calibrate the gun, you put up a target on the screen with a message
+>  telling the user to fire at the center of the target.
+A simple bulls-eye is
+>  fine.
+You then look at where the gun SAYS the user is aiming, and adjust it
+>  to be the center.
+It's best to have the user fire several times so as to take
+>  into account the user's ability to hold the gun steady.
+Maybe show the user
+>  where the gun thinks it's aimed based on the current average offset.
+The user
+>  can just keep firing until the spot matches the center of the target.
-* I'm unable to link using SGDK 1.60
+* I'm unable to link using SGDK 1.60.
+It does work with 1.51
 ~~~cmd
 out/sega.o: In function `_EXTINT':
 (.text.keepboot+0x44e): undefined reference to `internalExtIntCB'